 We praise you for raising him from the dead, and for exalting him to be our great High Priest.
+Blessed be your Name, Lord God.

 We praise you for sending your Holy Spirit to make us holy, and to unite us in your holy Church.
+Blessed be your Name, Lord God.